ZheLdeng/cpufb/README.md

 Use the build_android.sh.
 We used `aarch64-linux-gnu` as the default cross compile.
 If you need to use other cross toolchains, then find the #Cross compile part in build_android.sh.
 Set CXX to point to the cross C++ compiler, CC to the cross C compiler, and AS to the asm compiler.
 The target must be specified explicitly when cross compiling.

-You need to ensure that the device can be connected via "adb shell" during compilation.
+* You must ensure that the device can be connected via `adb shell` during compilation.

 ## How to benchmark